Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Conclusions

 While the reduction to a single oscillator assumes a specific form for the dynamics, many aspects of the chiral steady states also persist for dynamical trajectories that are initialized away from the chosen form.
 At the level of individual oscillators, the steady state is stabilized by a specific phase relationship between the motion and the underlying parametric modulation that balances parametric gains and losses~\cite{eichler2023classical,apffel2024experimental}, but this leads to $2^3 = 8$ limit cycles, or four possible relative phase relationships, for three decoupled NPOs.
 Our analysis shows that under sufficiently strong inter-oscillator coupling, these distinct limit cycles collapse to a single relative phase assignment corresponding to the chiral mode.
 We numerically confirmed that the chiral steady state possess a finite basin of attraction in the expanded six-dimensional phase space, whose radius grows with the coupling strength, showing that the chiral state can be robustly reached without fine-tuning of initial parameters.

-The validation of our results in simulations of a continuum mechanical system suggests that the stable chiral states could be attainable in a wide variety of coupled NPO systems including optical parametric oscillators~\cite{McMahon2016,Inagaki2016}, nonlinear electrical circuits~\cite{Bello2019,margiani2025three}, MEMS systems~\cite{Mathew2016,Cha2018b,Carter2023,Mestre2025}, and Faraday waves~\cite{apffel2024experimental}.
+The validation of our results in simulations of a continuum mechanical system suggests that the stable chiral states could be attainable in MEMS systems~\cite{Mathew2016,Cha2018b,Carter2023,Mestre2025}, and in other coupled NPO systems including optical parametric oscillators~\cite{McMahon2016,Inagaki2016}, nonlinear electrical circuits~\cite{Bello2019,margiani2025three}, and Faraday waves~\cite{apffel2024experimental}.
+The success of the discrete model in quantitatively reproducing the continuum dynamics also shows that discrete models with nonlinearity and parametric drive can serve as a design tool for generating NPO networks with desired responses across platforms, similar to discrete modeling approaches for passive metamaterials~\cite{Matlack2018a}.

 The reduction of the trimer dynamics to a single averaged equation generalizes to rings of any odd number of oscillators with the same space-time symmetry.
 Since the underlying linear dynamics harbors a chiral amplified mode for all such rings~\cite{Melkani2024}, the dimensional reduction suggests a broader principle: space-time symmetric modulation may organize arbitrarily large rings to effectively single-mode nonlinear chiral dynamics, with potential implications for nonreciprocal signal processing~\cite{Fleury2014,Nassar2020}.
 We will investigate this principle in forthcoming work.
 More broadly, our work highlights modulation phase control as an underutilized tool to sculpt many-body nonlinear steady states in coupled parametric oscillator networks.